brevzin/cpp_proposals/4259_div_floor/div-floor.md

 The user can trivially make such an enum class and switch themselves, if they actually need to.
 If they don't (which is likely), all we accomplish is making the user write `std::divide(std::rounding::to_neg_inf, x, y)` instead of `std::div_to_neg_inf(x, y)`.
 :::

 To start with, there are many claims here that I think are just obviously true: that the rounding mode is almost always a fixed choice, that the implementations of the different modes are substantively different, and that the likely implementation will be the `switch` presented here.
+But I don't actually think this is an argument against such a shape.

+What we're actually doing here is parametrizing an algorithm — a rounding mode parameter allows us to clearly separate the algorithm (division) from the parameter (the rounding mode).
+Even if all of the different rounding mode approaches are consistently named as `div_`, having them have literally the same name is still an improvement.

-But it's worth pointing out that in that case — that the rounding mode is just passed in as a constant — that switch will [reliably optimize out](https://compiler-explorer.com/z/1xEdj9Gs3) (they have identical codegen even with `-Og`).
+Since the rounding mode will almost always be passed in as a constant — that `switch` implementation will [reliably optimize out](https://compiler-explorer.com/z/1xEdj9Gs3) (they have identical codegen even with `-Og`).
+And in the rare situations where the rounding mode is non-constant, having it be a parameter allows that use-case at all.

 And the spelling of the mode allows for more straightforwardly readable spellings of the rarer rounding modes, which is I think a good win.
 Let's go through a few rounding modes, using Swift's naming approach.